copilot-workshops/copilot-rock-paper-scissors/README.md

 __or__

-Launch codespace direcly on yout browser , you don't have to install something in your laptop.
+Launch codespace direcly on yout browser , you don't have to install anything in your laptop.

 You will use the CodeTour to learn how to interact with GitHub Copilot and build a Rock, Paper, Scissors game from scratch.